 We have excellent links with local employers and related organisations, which means students learn directly from specialists in the industry.
 Previous childhood practice and early education students have benefited from sessions with the Children’s Commissioner for Scotland, Home Start and from attending the Early Years Services conference.

 Learning happens everywhere, not just in classrooms.
-We take our students out on visits, with previous students visiting the Risk Factory, Mini Highland Games and Foxlake Adventures.
+Our students learn in our multi award winning outdoor classroom on campus, which acts as an excellent outdoor teaching space for students, with regular visits and experience working with local primary and secondary school children.
+We also take our students out on visits, with previous students visiting the Risk Factory, Mini Highland Games and Foxlake Adventures.

 Our childhood practice and early education students complete work placements in local authority and private nurseries as part of the course.
 This gives them useful experience for developing a career in this field.
 Work placements let students gain meaningful work experience within the industry before they embark on their career.
 It can even lead to permanent job offers on completing the course.